• Skip to primary navigation

 Champagny-le-Haut

-This valley really is a hidden gem where there is often the opportunity to see ibex (bouquetin).
-A chance too to taste and buy some of the famous Beaufort cheese directly from a farmer.
+This valley really is a hidden gem where there is often the opportunity to see ibex (bouquetin), possibly chamois and even the impressive Bearded Vulture ( or Lammergaier).

 Starting point: Champagny-le-haut